 Department of Cellular & Physiological Sciences

-I’m currently a PhD candidate in the Weinberg Lab.
-My research focuses on investigating social behavior and its underlying neurobiology during the key developmental period of adolescence.
-Specifically, I’m interested in understanding the role of oxytocin and vasopressin - two proteins produced in the hypothalamus - in mediating social behavior development, especially in the context of prenatal alcohol exposure.
+My research focuses on investigating social behaviour and its underlying neurobiology during the key developmental period of adolescence.
+Specifically, I’m interested in understanding the role of oxytocin and vasopressin - two proteins produced in the hypothalamus - in mediating social behaviour development, especially in the context of prenatal alcohol exposure.
 Though most of my research uses animal models, my research focus has expanded to include investigating how prenatal alcohol exposure may affect the “gut-brain” axis and change behaviour in human subjects recruited from across Canada.